Seller disclosure statement

 In the United States, a seller disclosure statement is a form disclosing the seller's knowledge of the condition of the property.
 The seller disclosure notice or statement is anecdotal and does not serve as a substitute for any inspections or warranties the purchaser may wish to obtain.
 It also does not serve as a warranty of any kind.
+Misrepresentation in the statement may result in liability.

+Some states mandate the use of standardized forms that must be completed by the seller with questions about specific property condition issues and the seller's knowledge of them.
+States that do not impose this requirement typically require very little disclosure by sellers, although sellers generally cannot lie or conceal issues with the property.

-Deliberate misrepresentation in the statement can result in liability.
-Seller disclosure statements are not compulsory in New Mexico.
+Seller disclosure statements are not compulsory in New Mexico as well as in certain other states.